wix/stylable/site/docs/getting-started.md

 ## Components

-We recommend using our component library, [Stylable-Components](https://github.com/wix/stylable-components). **Stylable components** are a stylable, fully-tested & strictly-typed component library based.
+We recommend using our component library, [Stylable-Components](https://github.com/wix/stylable-components). **Stylable components** are a stylable, fully-tested & strictly-typed component library.